mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

 - Add an image to your toast
 - Whatever your heart desires

+If you end up making any improvements to it, do me a favor and drop a pull request so we can all benefit from your work.
 This post is the first of its kind and I would appreciate any and all feedback!
 You can reach me on twitter [@PlaAndrew22](https://twitter.com/PlaAndrew22)